gavronek/toy-robot/README.md

 - Service is manipulating one and only one robot moving on 5x5 table
 - Invalid moves do return HTTP errors and never alter the state of the robot
 - No need for persistence
+- Because the scope is very limited, classes are not structured in packages

 ## Room for improvements
 - User-friendly validation (now: fail at first validation violation)